kuzmavasil74/kuzmavasil74/README.md

 ### 🧠 Currently Learning

-- Express.js & Backend API structure
+- Express.js & Backend API Structure: I am deepening my knowledge of backend development to improve my full-stack capabilities.
-- Clean Architecture for Full Stack apps
+- Clean Architecture for Full Stack Apps: I’m focusing on building maintainable and scalable architectures for complex applications.
-- Unit Testing & Integration Testing basics
+- Unit Testing & Integration Testing Basics: I am learning how to write robust tests to ensure my applications run smoothly.
-- GitHub Workflows & Deployment strategies
+- GitHub Workflows & Deployment Strategies: I’m aiming to automate deployments and improve my CI/CD practices

 ---

 ### 🎯 Goals for 2025

-- ✅ Build real-world full-stack project
+- ✅ Build a real-world full-stack project with clean architecture and best practices
-- 🚀 Get my first IT job
+- 🚀 Land my first IT job in a dynamic environment
-- 🤝 Collaborate on open-source
+- 🤝 Collaborate on open-source projects to contribute to the community
-- 📚 Improve English communication skills
+- 📚 Improve my English communication skills, especially in tech-related conversations

 ---